kostr2010/Pudgor-final-proj/game-engine/README.md

 };
 ```

-Note: it's vital for the components to be POD, because they will be copied left and right (ideally, they should be in continuous packed array and be able to be copied using memcpy) and need to not lose integrity from this operations.
+Note: it's vital for the components to be POD, because they will be copied here and there (ideally, they should be in continuous packed array and be able to be copied using memcpy) and need to not lose integrity from this operations.
 It will become clear later, when other concepts will be introduced.

 ### Entity

 Now we need to somehow keep track of the components someone has.
 In this implementation, it's achieved like this: when introducing new component, it recieves an id.
-This approach allows us to represent an entity with just id and signature (bitset) that represents component it has.
-For example, let ComponentPosition's id be 0, ComponentSpeed's - 1, etc. Thus, each gopher would have sigature <1111> (bits in needed positions are set to 1), and each tree - <1011> (because trees can't move, but sure have position, height and age).
+This approach allows us to represent an entity with just id and signature (bitset) that represents components it has.
+For example, let ComponentPosition's id be 0, ComponentSpeed's - 1, etc. Thus, each gopher would have sigature <1111> (bits in required positions are set to 1), and each tree - <1011> (because trees can't move, but sure have position, height and age).
 In order to keep track of entities and their components, EntityManger and ComponentManager are created.
-Both of them share same functionality: register new entries, manade id's and instances, remove them.
+Both of them share same functionality: register new entries, manage id's and instances, remove them.
 Below are snippets of EntityManager and ComponentManager declaration:

 ```C
 // ====================